You shouldn’t have to suffer razor burn every morning just because you want your face to feel clean-shaven and smooth.

 Read on for how to prevent razor burn and leave your sensitive skin feeling calm and looking smooth and healthy every day.

 Shaving every day can cause irritation in any type of skin, but when your skin is already sensitive extra care is needed.

 Equipped with these 5 tips you can shave smoothly and avoid the usual redness, razor burn, painful red bumps and ingrown hairs.

 ACTION PLAN: How to prevent razor burn

-Follow these smart shaving tips every day to leave your sensitive skin looking smooth and calm.
+Follow these smart shaving tips to leave your sensitive skin looking smooth and calm.

 Tip #1 - Prep your skin well